SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 8.5 Geriatric Use

-Clinical studies of SUNLENCA did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of SUNLENCA did not include sufficient numbers of participants aged 65 and over to determine whether they respond differently from younger patients.

 8.6 Renal Impairment